If Ye Are Prepared Ye Shall Not Fear, by Clark Kelley Price

 Rather than complaining, Nephi made a new bow and then sought guidance to know where to find food.
 Nephi’s example demonstrates that if we do all we can and also seek the Lord’s direction, then He will help us through our difficulties.

-During these events, the Lord explained to Lehi how the Liahona worked.
-In 1 Nephi 16:26–29, look for what was required for the Lord to guide Lehi’s family through the Liahona.
+1 Nephi 16:26–29 , look for what was required for the Lord to guide Lehi’s family through the Liahona.

 Imagine you are teaching a young child about the Liahona.
 In your scripture study journal, explain in simple terms how the Liahona guided Lehi’s family and what they had to do in order for it to continue guiding them.

-Answer the following question in your scripture study journal: How does the Liahona show us that “by small means the Lord can bring about great things”?
-(1 Nephi 16:29).
+Answer the following question in your scripture study journal: How does the Liahona show us that “by small means the Lord can bring about great things” ?
+(1 Nephi 16:29 ).

 Like Lehi’s people, the Lord has provided you with many gifts to help you receive personal guidance.
 Read the following three statements concerning some of these gifts, and ponder how each of these gifts from the Lord is similar to the Liahona.